Coway (company): Products

 Water Care: This includes water purifiers available in various configurations such as countertop, standing, and under-sink models.

 Air Care: This division primarily focuses on air purifiers.

 Body Care: This category includes bidets, massage chairs, and water softeners.

 In addition to these core products, Coway provides services encompassing sterilization, cleaning, and self-management.

 The company also offers support services, especially for filter maintenance and troubleshooting.

 Design

 The company has been recognized with several awards, including the Red Dot Design Award for 17 consecutive years.

 In 2023, Coway also received accolades at the iF Design Awards.

 Financial overview

-As of recent data, Coway's stock price stands at $31.18, with a revenue of $2.96B (TTM) and a net income of $342M.
+As of recent data, Coway's stock price stands at around $63, with a revenue of $3.31B (TTM) and a net income of $413M.
 Its growth rate has been recorded at 0.80%.
-In Q4 of 2022, the company reported a revenue of KRW 980.2B, marking a 3.6% increase YoY.
-For the same year, its overseas revenue for Q4 was KRW 360.6B, a significant 19.6% growth YoY.
-In Q2 of 2023, Coway reported financial growth with a revenue of KRW 1,006.2B, marking a 2.9% increase YoY.
+In Q1 of 2026, Coway reported continued financial growth with a total revenue of KRW 1,329.7B, marking a 13.2% increase YoY.
+For the same quarter, its export (overseas) revenue was KRW 153.1B, representing a 2.6% decrease YoY.